UCF/terraform-aws-apprunner-mysql/README.md

 12. Go to the service sub-folder (`cd service`)

-13. Run 'tofu init' and then 'tofu apply' to set up the App Runner services
+13. Run `tofu init` and then `tofu apply` to set up the App Runner services